tomwolfe/metamorphic-core/docs/workflows/markdown_automation.md

         *   **Update the "🎯 CURRENT FOCUS" section at the top of the "Updated ROADMAP.md Content"** to reflect the *next* active phase (e.g., "🎯 CURRENT FOCUS: PHASE 2 - Iteration 1 - Enhancements & Feature Expansion").

 7. **Output the following in markdown format:**
     *   The selected task name and description.
     *   The complete "Grade Report" for your final (or best) solution.
     *   The complete, ready-to-implement "User Actionable Steps".
+    * **The name and source of all files that will be generated.
+    *   ** The llm code that will be used to create it should be something in the format of `A: execute_prompt(<YOUR CODE HERE>)`, all together in markdown code with the header.
     *   **"Updated ROADMAP.md Content"**:  Include the *full text content* of the updated `ROADMAP.md` file, incorporating the task completion marking and roadmap evolution as described in step 6.
     *   **Crucially:  End your response with the following choices:**

         *   **(A) Confirm:**  If the proposed changes are satisfactory and tests are passing (or there are no tests), implement the changes and proceed to the next task.  **Example:  `A: All tests passed.
 Implementing changes and moving on.`**
         *   **(B) Test(s) Not Passing:** If the proposed changes are implemented but tests are failing, provide detailed information about the failing tests.
 (Copy and paste the test output). **Example: `B: Test tests/test_api_mvp_endpoint.py::test_analyze_ethical_endpoint_no_code_integration failed with AssertionError: assert response.status_code == 200`**